Xyuqiao/LEAD-for-FSCIL/README.md

 Official implementation of the paper: ''**Leveraging Textual Semantic Guidance for Few-Shot Class-Incremental Learning**''

-*Submitted to ACM Transactions on Multimedia Computing, Communications and Applications (TOMM).*

 ## 📢 Code Release Plan
 The code will be publicly released immediately upon the formal acceptance of the manuscript.